Deprecated features

 Host Architectures

 As Debian 10 (“Buster”) moved into LTS the big endian 32 bit version of MIPS moved out of support making it hard to maintain our cross-compilation CI tests of the architecture.
 As we no longer have CI coverage support may bitrot away before the deprecation process completes.
-The little endian variants of MIPS (both 32 and 64 bit) are still a supported host architecture.

 System emulation on 32-bit x86 hosts (since 8.0)